ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Experiments

-At the technique level, several trends observed in the in-domain experiments persist.
-3D remains the most impactful one, reducing accuracy to 25.3\% (a 58.3 pp drop) with a deception rate on originally correct answers of 4.6\%.
-Misrepresentation is the second-most effective one, with 55.5\% accuracy, a 21.8 pp decrease, and a 6.2\% deception rate on originally correct answers.
-Inappropriate use of stacked bars also remains effective, with 57.6\% accuracy, an 18.9 pp decrease, and a 4\% deception rate on originally correct answers.
-In contrast, Dual axis and Ineffective color scheme remain largely unsuccessful.
-Dual axis produces a negligible accuracy increase of 0.1 pp, while ineffective color scheme cause a small 2.2 pp drop.
-Their impact is primarily on answers that are already incorrect with the correct chart, with deception rates on originally incorrect answers of 0.7\% and 2.0\%, respectively.
-Inappropriate use of lines and log scales achieve modest performance drops of 0.8 pp and 4.9 pp, respectively.
-These results suggest that while some misleaders generalize across domains, others are more sensitive to chart and question semantics.
+At the technique level, several trends from the in-domain experiments persist.
+3D remains the most impactful technique, reducing accuracy to 27.9\% and 22.7\% (drops of 55.1 pp and 61.4 pp) on ChartQA and ChartX, with deception rates on originally correct answers of 4.2\% and 5.0\%.
+Misrepresentation follows, with 56.9\% and 54.1\% accuracy (-20.6 pp and -23.0 pp) and deception rates of 6.1\% and 6.3\%.
+Inappropriate stacked bars also remain effective, yielding 59.3\% and 55.9\% accuracy (-17.2 pp and -20.5 pp) and deception rates of 3.7\% and 4.3\%.
+In contrast, Dual axis and Ineffective color scheme remain largely ineffective, producing negligible changes (+0.2 pp and 0.0 pp) and small drops (1.8 pp and 2.6 pp).
+Inappropriate line charts, log scales, axis ranges, and truncated axes show a different pattern: although effective in PlotQA, they cause only modest drops in ChartQA and ChartX, suggesting their impact depends more strongly on dataset characteristics.
+These results indicate that some misleaders generalize across domains, while others are more sensitive to chart and question semantics.
+We analyze the cross-domain performance in Appendix \ref{sec:appendix_cross_domain_results} and the performance drops across families, chart types, and misleaders in both settings in Appendix \ref{sec:appendix_mllm_analysis}.